-You should notify us of your positions by 3.30pm on the trading day after the day the position was reached.
+You should send your positions by 3.30pm on the trading day after the day the position was reached.
 All calculations should be made as at midnight on the trading day the position was reached.

 Correct or delete an incorrect notification

-You must provide all of the mandatory (highlighted in red) information to complete the form.
+You must provide all the mandatory information (highlighted by a red asterix) to complete the forms on ESS.

-The ISIN code of the stock must be provided in the correct format (12 alphanumeric characters) and a percentage position must always be completed to two decimal places.
+The ISIN code of the stock must be provided in the correct format (12 alphanumeric characters) and a percentage position must always be completed to 2 decimal places.

 Market makers and authorised primary dealers may not have to comply with these obligations when undertaking market-making activities in the instruments and using an exemption from the SSR.

 You can request guidance in writing and on a named basis only.